 From the theoretical view point many questions remain open and further studies are needed to answer them.
-Thus, an analytical theory is needed to compute the magnetization in dots with enharmonic potential or billiards.
-On a first glance, as a first approximation one could take analytical formulas for harmonic dot Eqs.
-(21)-(25) and average this result over frequencies variation in an enharmonic dot.
+Thus, an analytical theory is needed to compute the magnetization in dots with a nonlinear potential or billiards.
+At a first glance, as a first approximation one could take analytical formulas for harmonic dot equations (21-25) and average this result over frequencies variation in a dot with a nonlinear potential.
 However, in the limit of small relaxation rate γ (or large τ{rel}) such an averaging gives finite magnetization independent of γ .
-Indeed, in analogy with the Landau damping [16,17] such integration gives effective dissipation independent of initial $\gamma \to 0$.
-Appearance of such magnetization independent of γ would be also in a qualitative agreement with the results obtained for ratchet transport on the semidisk Galton board [13,14] and in the asymmetric scatterer model studied in [15].
+Indeed, in analogy with Landau damping [17,18] such integration gives an effective dissipation independent of initial $\gamma \to 0$.
+The appearance of such a magnetization independent of γ would also be in a qualitative agreement with the results obtained for ratchet transport on the semidisk Galton board [14, 15] and in the asymmetric scatterer model studied in [16].
 Indeed, according to these studies the velocity of ratchet is independent of the relaxation rate in energy (relaxation over momentum direction is reached due to dynamical chaos).
-In fact this indicates certain similarities with the Landau damping where the final relaxation rate is independent of the initial one.
-Also, the results obtained in [14,15] show that the ratchet velocity can be obtained as a result of scattering on one asymmetric scatterer.
-Therefore, it is rather tentative to use the semidisk billiard of Fig. 11 and to say that the magnetization in it appears as the result of ratchet flow: for polarization $\theta = 0$ the ratchet flow goes on the left in the upper part of the billiard and on the right in the bottom part.
-The velocity of such ratchet flow v_f in this 2DES is given by the relations found in [14, 15], namely $v_f/v_F \sim (fR/E_F)^2$.
+In fact this indicates certain similarities with Landau damping where the final relaxation rate is independent of the initial one.
+Also, the results obtained in [15, 16] show that the ratchet velocity can be obtained as a result of scattering on a one asymmetric scatterer.
+Therefore, it is rather tentative to use the semidisk billiard of Figure 11 and to say that the magnetization in it appears as the result of ratchet flow: for the polarization $\theta = 0$ the ratchet flow goes on the left in the upper part of the billiard and on the right in the bottom part.
+The velocity of such ratchet flow v_f in this 2DES is given by the relations found in [15,16], namely $v_f/v_F \sim (fR/E_F)^2$.
 This flow gives a magnetization of billiard dot induced by a microwave field which is of the same order as M_0 in the relation (33).
-However, in this approach the rescaled momentum M_r is simply some constant independent of the relaxation rate in energy, as it is the case for the ratchet transport on infinite semidisk lattice.
-This result is in the contradiction with our numerical data for magnetization dependence on the relaxation rate in energy which gives approximately $M_r \propto \gamma L_x/v_F \sim L_x/(v_F \tau{rel})$ (see Figs.2,6,7).
+However, in this approach the rescaled momentum M_r is simply some constant independent of the relaxation rate in energy, as is the case for the ratchet transport on infinite semidisk lattice.
+This result is in contradiction with our numerical data for the magnetization dependence on the relaxation rate in energy which gives approximately $M_r \propto \gamma L_x/v_F \sim L_x/(v_F \tau{rel})$ (see Figs. 2, 6, 7).
 A possible origin of this difference can be attributed to the fact that the ratchet flow is considered on an infinite lattice while the magnetization takes place in a confined system and the relaxation properties are different in these two cases.

-Also we should note that here we used approximation of noninteracting electrons and neglected all collective effects.
-In principle, it is well known that microwave radiation can excite plasmons in 2DES (see e.g, [22]).
-These excitations can be viewed as some oscillatory modes with different frequencies ω_x, ω_y and therefore in analogy with Eqs.
-(21)-(25) it is natural to expect that a liner-polarized radiation can also create rotating plasmons with finite magnetization induced by this rotation.
+Also we should note that here we have used the approximation of noninteracting electrons and have neglected all collective effects.
+In principle, it is well-known that microwave radiation can excite plasmons in 2DES (see e.g. [23]).
+These excitations can be viewed as some oscillatory modes with different frequencies ω_x, ω_y and therefore in analogy with equations (21-25), it is natural to expect that a liner-polarized radiation can also create rotating plasmons with finite magnetization induced by this rotation.
 In addition, the effects of screening should be also taken into account.
 All these notes show that further theoretical studies are needed for a better understanding of radiation induced magnetization in 2DES dots.

-We thank Kvon Ze Don for useful discussions and for pointing to us Ref.[11] at the final stage of this work.
+We thank Kvon Ze Don for useful discussions and for pointing out reference [12] at the final stage of this work.
 This work was supported in part by the ANR PNANO project MICONANO.